web-platform-dx/web-features/docs/README.md

 ##### sets

-Prefer this over multisyllabic alternatives, such as "defines", "determines", "indicates", or "specifies".
+Prefer this over multisyllabic alternatives, such as "defines", "determines", or "specifies".
 Use "The property sets…" but never "The property defines…."
 ([#727](https://github.com/web-platform-dx/web-features/pull/727#discussion_r1537635491))